kudrom/lupulo/docs/data_schema_language.rst

+.. _data-schema-language:

 Data schema language
 ====================

 As said in the :ref:`overview`, the data schema language is a JSON file that describes the schema that the data sent by the device follows.
+This file must have a global object that will be interpreted as the data schema.
+This global object has several sections which define the data sources of the data schema.

 The data schema basically serves two main goals: